kaist-dsail/kaist-dsail.github.io/_pages/professor.md

   + Spring 2023

 ### Awards
+- 2023 Technology Innovation Awards of College of Engineering, KAIST.
 - Top Reviewer of NeurIPS 2023
 - Best Paper Award, ICML 2023 Workshop on Computational Biology (2023)
 - KAIST Excellence in Teaching Award of Year 2022, KAIST (2023)